Immunoglobulin treatment

 Immunoglobulins (also known as antibodies) play a vital role in the immune system.
 Immunoglobulins only occur naturally and cannot be made using synthetic chemicals.
 Ig products are made from immunoglobulins from plasma donated by healthy volunteers.

-Ig products are necessary for people whose immune systems don’t make enough of them or make ones that don’t work effectively.
+Ig products are necessary for people whose immune systems don’t make enough immunoglobulins or make ones that don’t work effectively.
 They are also important for the management of some autoimmune and inflammatory conditions where the immune system mistakenly attacks normal cells.

 In Australia, government-funded Ig products are restricted to conditions where: